OpenGVLab/VisionLLM/VisionLLMv2/docs/install.md

 pip install torch==2.0.1 torchvision==0.15.2 torchaudio==2.0.2 --index-url https://download.pytorch.org/whl/cu118
 ```

-Then, please refer to the `install.sh` to install the necessary packages step by step.
+Then, please refer to the [install.sh](https://github.com/OpenGVLab/VisionLLM/blob/release/VisionLLMv2/install.sh) to install the necessary packages step by step.

 - Additional:

-`pycocoevalcap` is used to evaluate the metrics for image/region caption.
+`pycocoevalcap` is used to evaluate the metrics for image/region captioning.
 You can install it by yourself.
-For the convenience, you can directly download it from [here](https://drive.google.com/file/d/1_haRVgvnhwMxjGIgwy3xdxgI9G8nWnaF/view?usp=drive_link).
+Alternatively, you can directly download it from [google drive](https://drive.google.com/file/d/1_haRVgvnhwMxjGIgwy3xdxgI9G8nWnaF/view?usp=drive_link).
 Unzip the file and put it under the main folder `VisionLLM/VisionLLMv2`.